loftwah/devops-refresher/docs/ecs-staging-walkthrough.md

 9. Parameters & secrets
    - SSM parameters for non-secret config; Secrets Manager for secrets.
-   - IAM: Task role must read only specific params/secrets.
+   - IAM: Execution role must be able to read Secrets Manager under `/devops-refresher/<env>/app/*` (note the `/*`), and optional SSM read if using SecureString.
+   - ECS service module will auto‑wire these into the task definition at apply time.
    - Validate: `aws ssm get-parameter --with-decryption` (with right role).

 10. Task definition